 Actions 1 and 2.
-It is clear that quality assessment and interventions that inform instruction are linked to improved student outcomes.
-Instructional coaching in the areas of reading and writing will support high quality teaching using Tier 1 intervention strategies which has shown to improve student outcomes as well.
-We have seen steady, measurable growth with our subgroups, but the COVID-19 Pandemic impeded that growth for some of these scholars.
+It is clear that quality assessment and interventions which inform instruction are linked to improved student outcomes.
+Instructional coaching in the areas of reading and writing will support high quality teaching using Tier 1 intervention strategies which has shown to improve overall student outcomes.
+We have seen steady, measurable growth with subgroups, but the COVID-19 Pandemic impeded that growth for some of these scholars.
 We expect our subgroup performance to outpace comparable subgroups across the state with the implementation of targeted intervention strategies as well as instructional coaching.
-These actions are being provided on a LEA wide basis, and we expect that all scholars will benefit.
-However, we also expect that these actions will be most effective at increasing student achievement for our unduplicated student groups.
+These actions are being provided on an schoolwide basis, and we expect that all scholars will benefit.
+However, the LEA also expects these actions will be most effective at increasing student achievement for its unduplicated student groups.